The-Pattern-Hunter/pattern-hunters-problems/README.md

-# The Pattern Hunters - Problems & Solutions
+# The Pattern Hunters:The Art of Scientific Thinking - Problems & Solutions

 **Companion repository for:**
 *The Pattern Hunters: The Art of Scientific Thinking*